JoeHartley3/pi-touchscreen-timeout/README.md

 Build and run it!
 ```
 gcc timeout.c -o timeout
-sudo ./timeout 10 event0
+sudo ./timeout 30 event0
 ```

-**Note:** It must be run as root or with `sudo` to be able to access the backlight.
+**Note:** Either program must be run as root or with `sudo` to be able to access the backlight.

-It is recommended to make it run at startup, for example by putting a line in `/etc/rc.local`
+It is recommended to run this at startup, for example by putting a line in `/etc/rc.local`.

 ### Conflict with console blanker